chronopoulos/ziggurat/README.md

 Along the bottom of the window, you will find the Button-Row Editor, where you can enter notes by clicking on the buttons.
 The default note has MIDI value 60 (middle C) and velocity 100.
-To change this, mouse-wheel over the button.
+To change this, mouse-wheel over the button;
+holding Shift will increase the rate of change.
 You can switch between editing note value or velocity using the dropdown menu in the Row Editor.

 In the Transport section (middle-left), you can set the tempo, start, stop, and pause the sequencer.
 Hitting spacebar toggles start/stop.
 Each